There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 Faroese Vehicle Administration (in Faroese)

-Driving licences issued in Nordic countries and EU countries are valid in the Faroe Islands.
-Persons with a driving licence issued in one of these countries may exchange their licence for a Faroese driving licence without passing a new driving test.
+Driving licences issued in Norway, Iceland, EU countries or one of the countries with which EU has an agreement are valid in the Faroe Islands.
+Persons with a driving licence issued in one of these countries do not have to exchange their licence for a Faroese one but may do so if they wish without passing a new driving test.

 Persons with a driving licence issued in a country outside the EU and the Nordic region must exchange their driving licence for a Faroese driving licence within 14 days after arriving in the Faroe Islands if they intend to stay for more than 90 days.
 Before exchanging their licence, they must pass a new driving test.